Custom attribute map rules

 Regex pattern rules

-For regex Custom Attribute Mapping Rules, you define a regex pattern you'd like to search for, and then define the KnowledgeOwl field and value you'd like to set when that pattern is found.
+For regex custom attribute map rules, you define a regex pattern you'd like to search for and then define the KnowledgeOwl field and value you'd like to set when that pattern is found.

 We recommend only using these rules when neither of the other custom rule types will meet your needs, as they are a bit harder to write and more intimidating if you're not familiar with regex.
 If an attribute you'd like to use is an array containing a list of values, you must use regex to properly search and match within that list.